MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-ios-qna.md

 <properties
-   pageTitle="Ask questions with the Q&A virtual analyst in the iOS apps" description="In this tutorial, try asking questions about this sample data in your own words with the Q&A virtual analyst in the Power BI mobile app on on your iOS device." services="powerbi" documentationCenter=""
+   pageTitle="Ask questions with Q&A virtual analyst in iOS apps - Power BI" description="In this tutorial, try asking questions about this sample data in your own words with the Q&A virtual analyst in the Power BI mobile app on on your iOS device." services="powerbi" documentationCenter=""